-40 CFR 61 Subpart FF-Emission Standards for Benzene Waste Operations

-This subpart applies to owners and operators of chemical manufacturing plants, coke byproduct recovery plants, and petroleum refineries, or owners and operators of hazardous waste treatment, storage, and disposal facilities that treat, store, or dispose of hazardous waste generated by any of the affected facilities.
+40 CFR 61 Subpart FF-Emission Standards for Benzene Waste Operations storage, and disposal facilities that treat, store, or dispose of hazardous waste generated by any of the affected facilities.
 Because EQFL does not currently accept waste from these facility types, this subpart does not apply.